 Dr. Richman’s passion for helping people and their pets has driven him to become one of the country’s leading specialists in veterinary dermatology and otology.
 When pet parents struggle to manage complex skin and ear cases, Dr. Richman understands how frustrating this can be.
 His own dog Sandy, a Chinese Shar Pei, suffered with chronic skin and ear disease for her whole life.
 The commitment to being able to provide better lives for pets like Sandy, motivated Dr. Richman to excel in his veterinary studies and obtain a competitive residency in veterinary dermatology.

-Dr. Brittany Lancellotti
+Dr. Brittany Lancellotti, DVM, DACVD

 She attended veterinary school at Western University of Health Sciences, where she graduated with honors and was the recipient of multiple awards, including the American Academy of Veterinary Dermatology’s Excellence in Veterinary Dermatology, the American College of Veterinary Internal Medicine’s Certificate of Clinical Excellence, Merck Academic Excellence, and the Dean’s Award, the top academic and leadership honor among her graduating class.

 Dr. Lancellotti completed a rotating internship at Animal Specialty Group in Los Angeles, followed by a residency with Animal Dermatology Clinic.
 Dr. Lancellotti is published in the Journal of the American Veterinary Medical Association for her large-scale independent study on the safety of Apoquel.